-Brighton & Hove Albion Women v Chelsea Women
+Chelsea held to goalless draw by Brighton

 Post update

 Corner, Chelsea Women.
-Conceded by Danique Kerkdijk.
+Conceded by Aileen Whelan.

 Post update